meacu1pa/meaculpa.dev/content/posts/2022-06-22-faasd-setup.md

 ## What is OpenFaas?

-> Info: This article is still considered WIP.
+> Info: This article is still WIP.

 [OpenFaaS](http://openfaas.com) is a cloud agnostic OpenSource project to run functions on your own terms. `faasd` packs the same punch, but you can host it on a single VPS, without all of the `k8s` overhead.
 What you will get is a fully fledged FaaS engine with queueing out of the box.